Scientific Misconduct in Research

 The investigation committee and the RIO must:

-• Use diligent efforts to ensure that the investigation is thorough and sufficiently documented and includes examination of all research records and evidence relevant to reaching a decision on the merits of each allegation;
+1. Ensure that the investigation is thorough and sufficiently documented and includes examination of all research records and evidence relevant to reaching a decision on the merits of each allegation:

-• Take reasonable steps to ensure an impartial and unbiased investigation to the maximum extent practical;
+2. Take reasonable steps to ensure an impartial and unbiased investigation;

-• Interview each respondent, complainant, and any other available person who has been reasonably identified as having information regarding any relevant aspects of the investigation, including witnesses identified by the respondent, and record or transcribe each interview, provide the recording or transcript to the interviewee for correction, and include the recording or transcript in the record of the investigation; and
+3. Interview each respondent, complainant, and any other available person reasonably identified as having information relevant to the investigation, including witnesses identified by the respondent.
+Record or transcribe each interview, provide the recording or transcript to the interviewee for correction, and include the recording or transcript in the record of the investigation.
+Interview transcripts must be provided to the respondent and included in the Institution Record.
+Materials shown to interviewees must also be numbered as exhibits and referred by exhibit number during the interview and included in the institutional record along with the exhibits; and

 F. Time for Completion